 Right after I got my degree in graphic design in 1997 vpro took note of my graduation project and hired me to experiment on then uncharted territory, the internet.

-The first thing we started to experiment with was search-replacing all spaces in texts with larger font size spaces.
+The first thing we started to experiment with was faux line-height, by search-replacing all spaces in texts with larger font size spaces.
 We didn’t have to worry about databases or content management systems.
 Content and code were still one.
 Of course wordspacing also increased, but it gave your page an instant air of quality.
 Just don’t click <view source>.
-Fifteen years later we finally have webfonts.

 By now most of our experiments are either lost or overtaken by innovation.
 Some of it has become institutionalized and is integrated in our current projects.
 Here are some of the steps we took along the way.

 Turbotuig was a live video broadcast and multiplayer game.
 Turbotuig started as a series of television interviews with computer-savvy children.
 Each got their own room on the website which was represented by fluid scaling illustrated house interiors and playground.
 Rich kids got big rooms on their large computer screens, kids with smaller screens got a smaller room.
 All furniture had hover states, that was something fancy at the time, and users could navigate through the site by using the doors.

 In the second season the television program directed the kids to the website, where the show was continued with a live RealVideo stream.
 Kids could pick their own avatar and move it around between the other kids in the ‘studio’.
 The tv makers used this to create a live quiz game: kids could answer the question by moving their avatar to the left or the right of the studio.
 Only a few brave kids would stay on their own side when all the other kids moved to the other.
 It was hilarious.

 Keeping the hardcoded website up to date, especially the playground which linked to online games, was a lot of work.
 By lack of available content managment systems it required graphic and html skills which inevitably lead to a website with lots of dead links.
 Especially in the fast moving internet of the time.